lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 suitColor Spades   = "Black"
 ```

-Notice how we put a data constructor (starting with an upper-case letter) in
+Here we have build the patterns into the function definition, without using a
-the function definition
+`case` statment

-- This is as opposed to a local variable (starting with a lower-case letter)
+The function works the same way: any input value is inspected and matched
-- The single data constructor defines a Pattern
+with the different patterns provided for the function definition

-- When this function is called, the first function definition matching the
+In truth, the `case` statement is redundant in the first example, and as
-  pattern will be used
+Haskell programmers we like to keep our code as concise as is reasonable

 This can feel awkward at first, since in imperative languages there is usually
 only a single declaration of a function